littlektframework/littlektframework.github.io/_docs/input/cursor.md

 context.graphics.setCursor(cursor)

 onRelease {
-    cursor.dispose() // we need to dispose if we are done with it }
+    cursor.release() // we need to dispose if we are done with it }
 ```